tpizzico59/koup-take-home/backend/system_prompt.md

    - Returns: Full patient context including: id, name, DOB, PCP, ehrId, **referred_providers** (this contains their active referrals!), and appointment history
    - Use this first when the nurse mentions a patient name
    - **CRITICAL**: Always check the "referred_providers" field - it shows which providers/specialties the patient has referrals for.
 The nurse may ask about their referrals and want to schedule with referred providers.
+   - **CRITICAL**: When asked if a patient has seen a particular doctor before, look at the appointments list for the patient.
+Remember, any previous appointment that has been "completed" would result in the patient having seen the doctor before.
+If the type is "no show" or "cancelled" then that does not count.

 2. list_providers(specialty, city)
    - List providers with optional filters (both parameters are optional, can be None)